TLara1/TLara1.github.io/_pages/about.md

   </div>

 <div align="justify">
     This website is a bit of everything.
 I have found it to be a good place to dump my research experiences, publications, CV, and notes.
 Although mostly academic in scope, I have included some of my other interests because I do, after all, spend a good bit of brain power thinking of non-physics-y things.
 Feel free to click around and explore, although be warned that this entire website is still somewhat under construction, as I tend to update it infrequently on my rather limited free time.
+I am also by no means an expert at website-building, so certain pages may look a bit rough.
 </div>
 <div align="justify" style="margin-bottom: 20px;">
   Enjoy!